 A third type of cucumber cultivar is the gherkin.
 These are smaller fruited varieties of ridge cucumbers that have been selected for pickling.
 They tend to have smaller fruit and denser flesh than slicing cucumbers.
 They are harvested immature in the same way as slicing cucumbers and pickled in either vinegar or brine.

 The ISHS holds a great many meeting each year throughout the world.
 Most of these are notified in our eEvents Calendar below.
 The talks given at these meetings are routinely reported in Acta Hoticulturae, a full list of which can be found here.

 In conjunction with the Institute of Physics and Royal Society of Chemistry the Society has submitted a joint response to the White Paper on Higher Education.
-A summary can be viewed here.

 The Society is also launching in November a new special interest group, the UK Plant Science Federation, to bring together stakeholders from across the plant science community.
 The Horticulture Group has agreed to join this group on behalf of SCI and Professor Geoff Dixon has agreed to be our representative.
 More

 Scientists might be able to predict climate change with more accuracy after discovering that plants consume carbon dioxide 25 percent faster than previously thought.
 The finding could help refine efforts to fight global warming just at a time when U.N. talks are struggling to agree on a broader climate pact that will be the focus of a major meeting in December in South Africa.
 Better and more accurate climate science can help change energy policies.

 Loss of 'lake lawnmowers' leads to algae blooms